chriskuehl/fluffy/README.md

 * **fluffy isn't intrusive.** Your files aren't resized, compressed, stripped, or modified in any way.
 * **fluffy isn't annoying.** A simple, modern page for uploading your files.
-No ads, no memes, and no animated cat GIFs.
+No ads, no memes, and no comments.

-### Technical philosophy
+### Philosophy and motivation

+fluffy was created out of frustration from seeing hundreds of files (mostly images) be lost or deleted over the years from popular image hosts such as imageshack which either deleted files or closed their doors entirely.
+Fluffy is designed so that it is easy to stop accepting uploads while still serving existing files, with the hope being that a "shut down" would involve no longer accepting uploads, but still continuing to serve existing uploads.

 fluffy only handles uploading and storing your files.
 There's no database, and it's up to you to figure out how you serve the uploaded files.
 Once fluffy stores a file, it forgets about it.

 This not only makes the code simple, but also makes maintenance easy.
-If you wish to stop accepting uploads, you can easily throw the existing uploads on any web server to ensure their continued availability.
+If you wish to stop accepting uploads, you can easily throw the existing uploads on S3 or any web server to ensure their continued availability.

 This does make some features hard or impossible to implement, however, so if you want to do anything post-upload at the application level, fluffy probably isn't for you.

 #### Storing files